 If the Board of Assessment Review does not lower your assessment and you feel you were not fairly treated, you still have another option.

 You can fill out a Small Claims Assessment Review form (SCAR).
 As outlined in Section 730 of the Real Property Tax Law, property owners may petition the court for review of their property assessment before a specially trained hearing officer for a nominal fee of $30.

 PLEASE NOTE: If a judge orders a reduction in your assessment (no matter how small) you will NOT be able to grieve your assessment for the next assessment year.

 The Small Claim Assessment Review application must be filed within 30 days after the final tax roll is filed.
 The homeowner can be represented by anyone to whom they give permission.

 Article 7 vs SCAR (RPTL 739) - these are two different ways of grieving your assessment.

 - Article 7 is used mainly by businesses.
 Homeowners can represent themselves but are often represented by attorneys due to the complexity of the supreme court and legal system.

-- People who are not attorneys cannot represent a homeowner in their case.
+- With Article 7 people who are not attorneys cannot represent a homeowner in their case.
 The cost can be substantial due to the attorney's expenses.